 Get a work table and cover it with a plastic table cloth.
 Then put plastic table cloths under it to protect the ground.
 There will be splatters and spills.
 Wear old clothes and an apron.

 Place the stretcher that you will use to carry the meat to the cooker on the table, and place Miss Piggy belly down on the stretcher.

 As much as I like the shiny lacquered look of the competition hogs, the skin is leathery and not really good eats, so I prefer the blistered crackling Cheeto-textured skin that Sam Jones and Jackie Hite get (below with mustard BBQ sauce).
 It ain't pretty, but my guests love munching on it, and I chop some of it up and sprinkle it on the meat on a sandwich.

 Now wet the skin thoroughly.
 Splash it on and wipe it all over.
 Don't be shy.
 Soak the skin.
-Then take table salt and sprinkle it all over generously, about one tablespoon per square foot.
+Then take kosher salt and sprinkle it all over generously, about two tablespoons per square foot.
 You're not oversalting.
 Much of it will fall off during the rest of the prep and the cooking.

 Dressing the carcass